carlosdgerez/carlosdgerez.github.io/_posts/2024-02-23-systemAdministration.markdown

 to further explain our work we developed a progresive set of tutorials that can serve as a guide to perform the same task in your choose platform.
 These are some of those tutorials.
 Monitoring tools like SIEM, Wireshark and IDS-sensors where also configured in diferent stages of the project.

-Here are the final tutorials and diagrams of the final project:
+Here are the final tutorials and diagrams of the project:
 - [General Diagram] [diagram]
 - [Create VMs in vSphere] [VM]
 - [Installing and initial configurations of firewalls] [firewalls]